KTH/kth-node-cortina-block/README.md

 ## Options

 - `blockApiUrl` is required.
 Should point to the Cortina block API endpoint.
+- `memoryCache` is optional.
+Defaults to "true" unless `redisConfig` is provided.
+Stores blocks in memory for 10 minutes.
 - `redisConfig` is optional.
 An object parsed from `kth-node-configuration`, containing `host` and `port`.
 If provided, blocks will be cached in redis.
 - `redisKey` is optional.
 Use unique keys of multiple apps share the same redis.
 - `supportedLanguages` is optional.
 If app only uses a subset of the supported languages.
 Default is `['sv', 'en']`.